ashkanr66/wordpress-auto-install/README.md

 ## Contact

-For any issues or suggestions, please open an issue on the GitHub repository or contact me at **admin@yourdomain.com**.
+For any issues or suggestions, please open an issue on the [GitHub Repository](https://github.com/ashkanr66/wordpress-auto-install)
+or contact me via my GitHub profile: [https://github.com/ashkanr66](https://github.com/ashkanr66)

 ---